Yu or Mi Sushi

 Planning Your Visit

 Yu or Mi Sushi is at 6915 South Durango Drive in Las Vegas, Nevada 89148.
-Phone and website details are not confirmed in our current database, so direct verification through current search results or map applications is advisable before visiting.
-Given its southwest Las Vegas residential address, the venue is leading reached by car; Strip-adjacent public transit does not extend efficiently to this corridor.
-As with most neighborhood sushi rooms that run at capacity on weekend evenings, arriving early in the service or calling ahead is the practical approach to avoiding a wait.
+Phone and website details are not listed here, so direct verification before visiting is advisable.
+Given its southwest Las Vegas residential address, the venue is best reached by car; Strip-adjacent public transit does not extend efficiently to this corridor.

 For broader reference on dining in this register across the United States, venues like Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, Addison in San Diego, Blue Hill at Stone Barns in Tarrytown, The Inn at Little Washington, Atomix in New York City, Emeril's in New Orleans, and 8 1/2 Otto e Mezzo Bombana in Hong Kong map the wider spectrum of serious dining that contextualizes where neighborhood sushi sits in the global picture.